The Best Christmas Town in Every State

 Valley Junction, Iowa

 One of the best of Iowa’s many small-town Christmases happens in Valley Junction.
 For three Thursday evenings during the season, the historic railroad town in the West Des Moines area celebrates with Jingle in the Junction.
 The streets are lined with over 150,000 twinkling lights, and visitors can enjoy horse-drawn carriage rides, Santa, and caroling.
 Shop for gifts in the 150 unique stores, antique shops, and other businesses downtown.
-Check out the most popular Christmas gift in every state.

 Known as “Little Sweden,” this town incorporates its Swedish heritage into the Christmas season.
 The St. Lucia Festival honors the legend of Lucia, who came to Scandinavia bearing light and food during a famine.
 Wearing white gowns with red sashes and crowns of lingonberry, young women parade with stjärngosse (star boys) to symbolize life during the dark winter solstice.
 Traditional Swedish services of Julotta (Christmas morning) and Annandag Jule (the day after Christmas), plus a Juletide concert, are also part of the unique festivities.
 Here’s why every book lover should steal Iceland’s Christmas tradition.